sergebyte/lost-and-found-app/README.md

 ## 🤝 Contributing

 We encourage and appreciate all contributions to this project.
 Whether you are fixing bugs, adding new features, improving documentation, or proposing enhancements, your contributions are valuable to us.
+Thank you for your contribution, if you enjoy this project, don't forget to star it.

 1. Fork the repository.
 2. Create a new feature branch: (`git checkout -b feature-branch`)